Astrolux FT01

 User Interface:

-The Astrolux FT01 has a rather simple UI fortunately.
-The side switch doesn’t do anything without using the tailswitch.
+The Astrolux FT01 has a relatively simple UI fortunately.
+The side switch doesn’t do anything without using the tail switch.
 It would simply not power on.
 It will also be possible to just depress the tailswitch to ‘signal’ or morse coding.

 From on: